 Bad or Old Fuel in Your Husqvarna Mower

 Old gasoline in your Husqvarna lawn mower will break down causing the ethanol and moisture buildup to separate from the gas.
-The gummy deposits left behind can clog your fuel system and cause it to quit after running a while.
+The gummy deposits left behind can clog your fuel system and cause it to quit after running for a while.

 The water and ethanol mixture that separates can run through your mower causing the engine to run hot and quit.
 Learn more about the right gasoline to use, proper storage, and the effects of ethanol in this article.

 I recommend a product called Sea Foam Motor Treatment.
-It is a petroleum based product that won’t hurt your engine.
+It is a petroleum-based product that won’t hurt your engine.
 It contains cleaning agents for your engine and fuel system.
 Read more about why I prefer Sea Foam here.